Dyrati/ace_projects/Information/Golden Sun 1 ACE Setup.md

 # Golden Sun 1 ACE Setup
 This guide is geared towards simplicity (speed is a secondary priority), and should enable you to activate Arbitrary Code Execution even if you've never played the game before.
-It should (hopefully) work for all localizations and consoles.
+It should (hopefully) work for all localizations and platforms.
 Summarizing the entire route, you will:
 1. **Use custom names**
 ```
   Isaac  |N=X